 If you are a former tennis player transitioning to pickleball, you’ll be used to the heavier weight of a tennis racket and therefore you should be able to handle a paddle on the heavy side of the spectrum.

 When selecting a pickleball paddle, also look for “tennis style” grips which are shaped to mimic a tennis racquet handle.
-There are several new elongated grips which will appeal to most tennis player as they have a feel similar to a traditonal tennis racket.
+There are several new elongated grips that will appeal to many tennis players as they have a feel similar to a traditional tennis racket.